The Heavens Move According to the Song of the Angels

 Each of the heavenly bodies, from sun to moon, to planets and stars have a musical note assigned to them and they play out a harmony as they move in the heavens.
 The alignment of the planets at the time of one's birth are said to create a song that is the same as your earth soul's song when you are born.
 Interesting?
 Find a geomancer who knows about the Musica Universalis or the Harmonices Mundi to plot your astrological song.

-A Divine Geometry of the Heavens
+Pythagoras' Musica Universalis A Divine Geometry of the Heavens

-Music and astrology began their relationship when Greek philosopher Pythagoras figured out an elegant way for measuring and explaining the nature of heavenly bodies using tones: a mathematical philosophy named Musica Universalis.
+mathematical philosophy named Musica Universalis.
 A divinely inspired numerology also defined by many mathematicians as Pythagoreanism.
 People believed in the Copernicus model of the solar system at the time with the Earth at the center, and the other planets revolving in perfect circles or spheres--defined by whole-number ratios of pure musical intervals thus creating a divine harmony of scale.

 The Music of the Spheres as the Spark for Science

-By associating music with astrological movements, Pythagoras evidently invented western science.
-By accurately finding a harmonic relationship between the measurements of length of the heavenly bodies with musical tones he made the first known reduction of a quality (sound) into a quantity (length and ratio).
+reduction of a quality (sound) into a quantity (length and ratio).
 Quantifying observable natural processes into mathematical relationships and formulae is one of the functions of science in our age.

-audibly distinguishable parts, that are still one and the same.
-A perfect example of the hermetic maxim "on earth, as in heaven."
+between spirit and matter.
+A harmonic scale that is a miracle because it is a whole of two audibly distinguishable parts, that are still one and the same.
+A perfect example of the

 The harmonic scale by which the planets and the stars can be measured is marked as follows:

-From the sphere of the moon to that of Mercury, one half-tone.
+of the moon to that of Mercury, one half-tone.
+From Mercury to Venus,

+one-half.
 From Venus to the sun, one and one-half tones.
+From the sun to

+Mars, one tone.
 From Mars to Jupiter, one-half tone.
+From Jupiter to

+Saturn, one-half tone.
 From Saturn to the fixed stars, one-half tone.

 The sum of these intervals equals the six whole tones of the octave.

-Kepler's Elliptical Planetary Motion as Music
+Kepler's Elliptical Planetary Motion as Music Laws of Planetary Motion

 In his relentless poring over the clockwork unknowns of our solar system using the ancient beliefs that the heavens were perfect in their circular orbits, Kepler became one of the immortal names after pinpointing the fact that planets did NOT move in a perfect circle, but in an Elliptical orbit.

-Johannes Kepler published his own Harmonices Mundi, in 1619.
-Explaining the harmony of the world, in a series of five books and contained what is known today as his third law.
+Kepler published his own Harmonices Mundi, in 1619.
+Explaining the harmony of the world, in a

-Based on geometry, from which Kepler derived first a theory of musical harmony and then a cosmology of the heavens and the earth.
+theory of musical harmony and then a cosmology of the heavens and the

 He figured out through painstaking measurements and musical notations that a Sun-centred planetary system not only gave more precise measurements of celestial motion which could be plotted, but the Harmonices Mundi showed a more divinely inspired geometry than the perfect circle template used by older generations of astrologers.